-While not specifically designed for use with muzzleloaders, the Bushnell Banner Dusk & Dawn scope has all the qualities needed for a functioning muzzleloader scope.
-This is another 3-9X variable powered scope that is going to be able to add some range to your inline muzzleloader.
+First, a head’s up.
+The Bushnell scope is not specifically designed for use with muzzleloaders.
+However, it has all the qualities you need for a functioning muzzleloader scope.
+In addition, it is a 3-9X variable-powered scope that can add some range to your inline muzzleloader.

-It does not feature a reticle designed to compensate for bullet drop, but with some day’s on the range, you can have it sighted in and have a good idea of it’s range and crosshair placement.
-The reticle, in general, is easy to use and it draws in your line of sight to the center of the picture.
+It does not feature a reticle designed to compensate for bullet drop.
+But with some days on the range, you can have it sighted in to get an idea of its range and crosshair placement.
+Its reticle is easy to use and draws in your line of sight to the center of the picture.

-The eye relief comes in right at 3″, and with a poor eye box, it makes it difficult to use in some shooting situations.
-When you have it right, the picture quality is excellent.
-There are also some issues with focusing the picture clearly when you are up in the highest of magnification settings.
-Again, with a muzzleloader, you are probably never going to utilize the 8X or 9X magnification, and if you do it will be extremely rare.
+The eye relief comes at 3 inches.
+However, it has a poor eye box, making it difficult to use in some shooting situations.
+But with some practice, and once you get it right, the picture quality is excellent.
+There are also some issues with focusing the picture clearly when you are up in the highest magnification settings.
+Again, with a muzzleloader, you are probably never going to utilize the 8X or 9X magnification.

-It is built from a single piece of high-grade aluminum which gives it the robustness needed in a muzzleloader scope.
-This scope is also purged and sealed to give it excellent fog and water resistant qualities needed in a hunting scope.
+Bushnell built this scope out of a single piece of high-grade aluminum.
+It is also purged and sealed to give it excellent fog and water-resistant qualities needed in a hunting scope.

 - Not rated for muzzleloader bullet drop

-The body of this scope is built from a single piece of high-quality aluminum and is designed to be used for magnum rounds which make it an excellent choice for those of you who like to use high grain powder rounds in your muzzleloader.
-It is anodized, purges, and sealed to provide you a scope that will be able to function and perform in a lot of adverse weather conditions.
+The Diamondback 3-9X variable-powered scope is built from a single piece of high-quality aluminum that you can use with Magnum rounds, making it an excellent choice for those of you who like to use high grain powder rounds in your muzzleloader.
+It is anodized, purged, and sealed to provide you a scope that can function and perform in adverse weather conditions.

 This reticle on the Diamondback is not rated for bullet drop compensation with muzzleloaders.
-This might be a drawback for those of you looking to increase your accuracy and ability to drop targets at distances of 150+ yards.
-While the reticle is clear throughout the magnification range, we feel that it is a little cluttered and just feels like a mess at times.
+This factor might be a drawback for those looking to increase your accuracy and ability to drop targets at distances of 150+ yards.
+While the reticle is clear throughout the magnification range, it is a little cluttered at times.

-This scope is a bit heavy at a little over 14oz, but for it’s ability to stand up to some heavy hitting rounds, we think that it is a fair tradeoff.
+This scope is a bit heavy at a little over 14 ounces.
+But for its ability to stand up to some heavy-hitting rounds, it is a fair tradeoff.

-With the multicoated optics, you get an incredibly clear picture throughout the scopes magnification range, and the transition between magnifications is wonderful with minimal focusing needed.
+With the multicoated optics, you get a clear picture throughout the scopes magnification range, and the transition between magnifications is incredible with minimal focusing needed.
 The eye relief is generous, and the field of view you get from 3-9X is one of the best of the scopes on our list.

 - Great eye box, eye relief, and FOV